7kayoh/commander-site/docs-src/docs/guides/dev/pkg/README.md

 :tada: Congratulations, you have successfully made your first package!

 ## Continue...
-Our [API](../../ref/api/) documentation has it all for you to discover, if you have a question or encountered a problem with your own package, feel free to ask in our [Discord Community](https://discord.gg/RzxxD7YCaU).
+Our API documentation has it all for you to explore, if you have a question or encountered a problem with your own package, feel free to ask in our Discord.